Hair transplants have been the most sought-after surgical hair restoration procedures for more than two decades.

 Many clinics in Turkey offer all-inclusive medical tourism packages, covering 5-star hotel accommodations, airport transfers, pre-operative tests, and post-op care kits, making the experience seamless for international patients.
 Unlike in countries such as the UK or the US, where long waiting lists delay procedures, appointments in Turkey are readily available, allowing patients to schedule their transplants within days or weeks.

-How to Do Proper Aftercare for FUT Hair Transplants
+How to Do Proper Aftercare for FUT Hair Transplants?

 The first 48 hours after surgery are critical for healing.
 Here are some tips on what to do for a proper hair transplant aftercare: